fiverbeyond/In-Otter-Words/_posts/2025-12-1-five-bad-books-from-FAIR.md

 racist and xenophobic propaganda.
 I've described it as "Surprisingly similar to a zombie apocalypse story, except instead of zombies, brown people."
 It imagines a future crisis where a million foreigners from Africa commandeer a fleet of ships, intent on landing in Europe.
-In what the novel depicts as a natural consequence, the immigrants' arrival on the shores of France immediately results in complete apocalypse, leaving Europe literally in ruins.
+In what the novel depicts as a natural consequence, the immigrants' arrival on the shores of France immediately results in complete apocalypse, leaving France literally in ruins.
+With all the diplomacy and nuance I can muster, I still feel safe saying "This book is filth".
+It belongs in the same curio box as "The Turner Diaries" and "Birth of a Nation", to be

+I doubt that even the most ardent restrictionist would defend the book from the charge of "bigotted xenophobia", and I would eagerly invite any restrictionist reader to prove me wrong.
+Make a public apology of this putrid literary cesspool, defend its depictions and core values, and aire your thoughts for all to hear.
+I would be more than pleased to platform your ideas by writing a response post.
+This invitation goes double for anybody working at FAIR.

-"But wait!", says the observant observer, "That book isn't even *on* FAIR's list of recommended readings."
+"But wait!", says the observant reader, "That book isn't even *on* FAIR's list of recommended readings."
-And indeed, to be fair to FAIR, it isn't.
-Instead, the book is recommended by the books FAIR recommends.
+And indeed, to be fair to FAIR, it is not.
+Instead, this book is recommended by the books that FAIR recommends.
+Three of the books FAIR recommends approvingly cite "The Camp of the Saints", never with any hint of disapproval.